 Save and organize all of the stuff you love in one place.Got it!

 If you like something…

 Click the heart, it's called favoriting.
 Favorite the stuff you like.Got it!

-Author Notes: This is a fragrant, chewy bread that’s moist and somewhat addictive.
-Last year my older son asked me to buy some flax seed for his morning oatmeal.
-It didn’t take long to realize that it adds a nice texture and a slightly nutty taste to the breads I usually make.
-This recipe is based on my favorite mashed potato recipe, and uses the potato water to good advantage.
-Enjoy!! - AntoniaJames - AntoniaJames
+Author Notes: This fragrant, chewy bread is moist and somewhat addictive.
+Last year, my older son asked me to buy some flax seeds for his morning oatmeal -- and it didn’t take long to realize that it adds a nice texture and a slightly nutty taste to the breads I usually make.
+This recipe starts with my favorite mashed potato recipe, and uses the potato water to good advantage. - AntoniaJames

 - 1/3 cup flax seeds, golden or brown

 - Cut the potatoes in half, without peeling them, and put them in a pot.
 Pour in enough cold water to cover them by about 1 inch, then bring the water to a boil and cook the potatoes until very tender, about 10 minutes.
 Turn off the heat, then let the potatoes sit in their cooking water until cooled.
 Reserving the water, remove the potato halves with a slotted spoon.
 Peel the halves with your fingers or with a small paring knife, and discard the peels.
 Transfer the potatoes to a large bowl if kneading by hand, or to the bowl of a stand mixer fitted with a dough hook.
 Mash the potatoes using a potato masher or a fork.
 You should have roughly 1 1/2 cups.

 - Proof the yeast in 1/4 cup warm water (no hotter than 110º F) with the sugar for 5 to 10 minutes.